codership/documentation/galeracluster/source/training/tutorials/galera-on-aws.rst

 .. rst-class:: section-heading list-sub-header
 .. rubric:: Starting Galera

 When first starting a new Galera cluster, you'll have to start one node first.
 The problem is that if there are no other nodes in the cluster, it will fail |---| unless you start MariaDB on the first node telling it that it's the first.
-To do this, you would use the ``--wsrep-new-cluster`` option.
+To do this, you would use the ``mysqld_bootstrap`` command.

 To make it easy, though, in version 4 of Galera, you can use the ``galera_new_cluster`` script.
 Just execute it from the command-line on the first node, only.
 Incidentally, if you ever shut-down all nodes in the cluster and want to use ``galera_new_cluster`` again, you may have to edit ``/var/lib/mysql/grastate.dat`` and change the ``safe_to_bootstrap`` variable in that file from 0 to 1.